sampocs/chestnut/README.md

 * Simple spending tracker built in React Native
 * Habit research shows that the best way to stay on a budget is to manually track each expense as it happens.
 The existing online spending trackers automatically connect with your accounts, so while it gives a good picture at the end of the month, it doesn't help influence your behavior.
 ## Building
-* Must have a membership with the Apple Developer Program
+* DISCLAIMER: You must have a membership with the Apple Developer Program in order to install this app
 * Follow these [steps](https://developer.apple.com/documentation/xcode/distributing-your-app-to-registered-devices) to and follow instructions to create a certificate and sign
 * Open `chestnut.xcworkspace`
 * Remove `libRNReactNativeHapticFeedback.a` from `Link Binary with Libraries` (under `Build Phases`)